bluebaroncanada/docs-ce-prod/3.1.0/source/developer-guide/oxtrust-eclipse.md

 Add VM arguments to jetty to specify location of oxTrust configuration.
 You can just create two empty directories for now.

-Those directories will contain gluu configuration and logs:
+Those directories will contain Gluu configuration and logs:

    ![VMarguments](../img/developer/oxtrust/vmarguments.png)